-More than 35,000 world leaders, ministers, negotiators, community groups, businesses, international organisations, and media reps will head to COP27 this month to address the impact of climate change and share strategies to mitigate, adapt, finance, and collaborate on solutions.
+More than 35,000 world leaders, ministers, negotiators, community groups, businesses, international organisations, and media reps headed to COP27 to address the impact of climate change and share strategies to mitigate, adapt, finance, and collaborate on solutions.

 The opportunity to act is limited.
 Governments around the globe have made bold commitments, the UK’s net zero emissions law is just one example.
 But to reach these targets, all sectors need to get involved.
 And fast.